wohlgejm/eu-twitter-analysis/README.md

 Exploring Variation in MEPs’ Adoption and Use of Twitter as a Representational Tool
 ===================
-This is the research conducted by John Scherpereel, Peg Schmelzinger, Jerry Wohlgemuth for the paper *Exploring Variation in MEPs’ Adoption and Use of Twitter as a Representational Tool*.
-To reproduce our research, you can follow the tutorial below.
+This is the research conducted by John Scherpereel, Peg Schmelzinger, and Jerry Wohlgemuth for the paper *Exploring Variation in MEPs’ Adoption and Use of Twitter as a Representational Tool*.
+To reproduce our research you can compile the included Rnw document.
+To get started with RStudio and knitr, you can follow the tutorial below.
+Instructions are only available for OSX as of now.
+If you are not a collaborator, you will not be able to push your changes directly to the master branch.
+Instead, create your own fork to test it out.

 ####Getting started with RStudio and knitr on OSX
 This is a quick set of instructions to get up and running with RStudio, knitr and git on OSX.
 By the end of this tutorial, you should be ready to knit your R code into great looking LaTeX documents.
-We'll use one of my current Github projects as an example.
+We'll be using this Github project as an example.

 First, download MacTeX [here](http://mirror.ctan.org/systems/mac/mactex/MacTeX.pkg).
 This is a HUGE file, so while it downloads, start the next steps.